10-Day Self-Drive Tour of the Complete Ring Road of Iceland with Top Attractions & Snaefellsnes

 - More

-Today, you have the opportunity to have a glacier adventure.
-You can race across the Solheimajokull glacier tongue on a thrilling snowmobile tour.
-Or, if you'd like, you can visit a natural ice cave in Myrdalsjokull glacier.
-Only accessible via super jeep, this is the only ice cave you can visit year-round.
+For those craving a glacier adventure, you have some thrilling options today.
+You can race across the Solheimajokull Glacier on a snowmobile tour.
+Alternatively, visit the natural ice cave, Katla, in Myrdalsjokull Glacier.
+Accessible via super jeep, this is the only ice cave you can visit year-round.

-On your way to your accommodation in Southeast Iceland, you'll pass the beautiful Jokulsarlon glacier lagoon, where enormous icebergs that have broken off a nearby glacier float peacefully on the serene lagoon.
-Don't worry, you will have plenty of time tomorrow to explore this area further if you are tired after today's adventures.
+On your way to your Southeast Iceland accommodations, you'll pass the beautiful Jokulsarlon Glacier Lagoon, where enormous icebergs float peacefully on its serene waters.
+If you're feeling tired after today’s adventures, don’t worry—you'll have plenty of time to explore this area tomorrow.

 - Eastfjords